quanterall/HaskellMaterials/basics/05-error-handling.md

 ##### Exercises (`catches`)

-1. Suppose we have a function `loadConfigurationFromWeb :: Url -> IO Configuration`[0] and that this function can either fail with a `HttpException`[1] or with a `ConfigurationParsingError` that holds the `Url`, the full file content, the location of the error (row & column) and a `String` describing what was expected at the location.
+1. Suppose we have a function `loadConfigurationFromWeb :: Url -> IO Configuration` and a function `loadConfigurationFromFile :: FilePath -> IO Configuration`[0] and that this function can either fail with a `HttpException`[1] or with a `ConfigurationParsingError` that holds the `Url`, the full file content, the location of the error (row & column) and a `String` describing what was expected at the location.
 Define the `ConfigurationParsingError` type and